Research

 I answer this question by examining Sextus' treatise Against the Professors (M I-VI), a little studied text that criticizes the putative experts of six technical disciplines: grammar, rhetoric, geometry, arithmetic, astrology, and music theory.
 My general approach involves an analysis of Sextus’ critique, which I argue implies the boundaries and structure of a discipline that the skeptics could consistently accept as legitimate.
 Given what Sextus says about these domains, a legitimate skeptical science must be a non-axiomatic empirical inquiry that establishes a collection of “signs” gathered through repeated observations of correlated events.
 These so-called signs are not meant to explain any natural phenomena; rather, they predict future occurrences for some practical purpose.
 While the notion of a non-explanatory science may seem like an oxymoron to some, Sextus clearly foreshadows Duhem (1954) who claims that physical theory does not aim to explain the nature of reality.
 Skeptical science is instead meant to be useful for the skeptical way of life

 The monograph involves not just a revision of the dissertation but also new studies on the skeptical critique of rhetoric, and on skeptical research and inquiry.
-I presented a version of the chapter on rhetoric at the joint Universidad Nacional Autonoma de Mexico (UNAM) / UT Austin Philosophy Conference in Mexico City in 2017, and I am currently working on the latter chapter.
+I presented a version of the former chapter on rhetoric at the joint Universidad Nacional Autonoma de Mexico (UNAM) / UT Austin Philosophy Conference in Mexico City in 2017, and I am currently working on the latter chapter.
 Ultimately, the resulting work will not only be the first book length treatise on Against the Professors in English, it will also provide an original contribution to our understanding of Pyrrhonian skepticism and its role in the development of science.

 In addition to the monograph, I am working on a series of papers which explore the skeptic’s argumentative strategies as they relate to skeptical inquiry and the goal of suspending judgment.
 The first of these papers, published in Apeiron, presents a new problem for the standard interpretation of the five Modes of Agrippa.
 The Modes are typically thought to be argument forms or objections to dogmatic arguments, but I claim that such an interpretation cannot make sense of the skeptics using the Modes to suspend judgment themselves.
 In response to this (and other problems), I argue that the Modes are types of dialectical challenge that skeptics can use in an endless inquiry into any dogmatic position.

 In addition to my research into Pyrrhonism, I study other figures in the history of skepticism as well as the development of ancient scientific theories.
-I currently have a paper under review that looks at the Epicurean doctrine of the swerve, that notorious assertion that atoms randomly change their trajectory slightly as they move.
+I am revising a paper that looks at the Epicurean doctrine of the swerve, the notorious assertion that atoms randomly change their trajectory slightly as they move.
 I examine an argument that Lucretius offers for the swerve.
 He claims that the swerve is needed to explain why any macroscopic objects exist.
 If there were no swerve, there would be no collisions because all of the atoms would fall like raindrops (De Rerum Natura II 217-225).
 While this argument is typically dismissed by scholars, I claim that without the swerve, the "atomic rain" was indeed implied by Epicurean physics, which means that Epicurus needed some principle like to swerve to explain the existence of our kosmos.

 Finally, looking forward, I plan to explore the way that ancient thinkers understood failures in explanation: Are all failures of explanation simply mistakes, or are some aspects of reality inexplicable?
 We are all familiar with Thrasymachus' radical claim in the first Book of the Republic, that the true expert never errs.
 Plato suggests in several places that a genuine science or technē is able to explain and predict every phenomenon within a given domain.
 Aristotle seems to have been drawn to this view insofar as he begins the Posterior Analytics saying that scientific understanding is of explanations that are necessarily true.
 But later, in the same treatise, Aristotle admits that we can also understand things that happen “for the most part,” suggesting that scientific understanding of the sublunary world may have explanatory “gaps.”
 That is, some phenomena, although generally predictable, do not happen always in the same way, and we, as scientists, can understand and explain these occurrences, even though any particular occurrence may admit of exception.